Jan 01, 2018

 by Angela Cummings and Sophia Ruan Gushée

-Several chemicals found in foam mattresses pose adverse health risks.
+Are memory foam mattresses toxic for my family?
+Several chemicals found in foam mattresses pose adverse health risks making them questionable toxic products.
 A to Z of D-Toxing provides a detailed overview of chemicals that can be found in polyurethane foam and their possible health effects.
 In summary, here’s what’s in standard foam mattresses:

 These chemicals in polyurethane foam do not necessarily stay contained in your mattress and can be adopted by your home and body.
 Several chemicals listed above can be found on the U.S. Environmental Protection Agency’s list of Hazardous Air Pollutants (HAPs) or fall into the group of chemicals known as volatile organic compounds (VOCs).
-HAPs and VOCs can pollute your bedroom and the rest of the home.
+HAPs and VOCs can pollute your bedroom and the rest of the home and could easily cause home health problems over time.
 Those fumes become part of the air we breathe (and even the dust we inhale or ingest).
 The air we inhale during our sleep each night should be of special focus.
+Create a non toxic environment for yourself and your family.

-Safer mattress choices are growing in popularity.
+What is the best non toxic mattress to buy?
+Safer mattress choices are growing in popularity; especially ones that use safer toxin free products in their production.
 Manufacturers of safer mattresses follow a few tried-and-true general guidelines in order to keep chemicals out of mattresses and out of our bedroom air.
 Below are a few guidelines for choosing safer mattresses.
 Consider ones that are:

 Polyurethane foam mattresses, dubbed “solid gasoline”, can give off toxic fumes that may be linked to short- and long- term health conditions.
-The guidelines above for choosing a safer mattress can help determine which mattresses are made from natural and nontoxic materials instead of those made from chemicals or synthetics.
-After choosing a safer mattress, let the mattress air out and breathe for a few hours before making the bed.(4) Then enjoy a restful night’s sleep knowing you chose a safer mattress.
+The guidelines above for choosing a safer mattress or non toxic mattress topper can help determine which mattresses are made from natural and non toxic materials instead of those made from chemicals or synthetics.
+After choosing a safer mattress, let the mattress air out and breathe for a few hours before making the bed.(4) Then enjoy a restful night’s sleep knowing you chose a safer toxic free mattress.

 If you'd like help getting started with detoxing your home, then consider Home Detox 101.